Lakeland Community College: Academics

 Lakeland is accredited by the Higher Learning Commission.
 The college offers more than 130 associate degree and certificate programs that prepare students for employment or transfer to a four-year college or university.
 Areas of study include arts and humanities, business technologies, engineering technologies, science and health technologies, and social science and public service.
 The college also offers non-credit community learning and professional development classes and workforce development training.
-Mooreland Mansion, officially Edward W. and Louise C. Moore Estate as listed on the National Register of Historic Places, built in 1898, expanded in 1906, and renovated in 1998, is located on the campus, and is used as a community facility.

 The Holden Center, constructed in 2011 was made to expand their offerings past 2-year degrees and into 4-year programs by partnering with other colleges.
 As of July, 2023, they have 11 partner colleges: BGSU, Youngstown State University, Ursuline College, The University of Akron, Notre Dame College, Lake Erie College, Kent State University, John Carroll University, Franklin University, Case Western University and Cleveland State University.

 Their most popular degree program is Liberal arts and sciences, likely accounting for all of the associates of arts (no concentration) degrees they grant.
 Their second-most popular programs is nursing, making up over 10% of 2021 graduates.
 This may be in part due to the many prominent healthcare centers in northeast Ohio including the Cleveland Clinic and University Hospitals.

 Lakeland offers several credit and noncredit courses at nearby partner high schools via the College Credit Plus Program.
 Classes offered here are the same as those in the regular Lakeland curriculum and are taught by the same pool of full-time and part-time faculty.
 Community learning courses are also offered, providing residents of the service area an opportunity to access noncredit, non-grade-based learning experiences.
 Courses are offered during the fall and spring semesters with limited offerings in the summer.
 Courses are conducted throughout the day, evening, and Saturday mornings.